 02 · Financial Accuracy

 Whether every dollar paid, deducted, accrued, and reported through payroll matches the company's financial reality — and whether that reality is defensible to the CFO, the auditor, and the board.
 Failure looks like audit adjustments, accruals nobody can roll forward, and a close that ties only after manual heroics.
-Field observation: a PE-backed services platform cut payroll-related close adjustments by 60% within two quarters of standing up PSI monitoring — not because the team got smarter, but because every variance finally had a threshold and an owner.
+The fix is rarely a smarter team — it is a threshold and an owner for every variance.

 03 · Operational Continuity